dimicw/Grimoire-Projekt-Inzynierski/README.md

 # Grimoire
- Android app to store and browse D&D spells
+ Android app to store and browse D&D spellModels